Ques.76. What is the difference between regression and retesting?

 Ques.82.
 What is an exit criteria?

 Ans.
-An exit criteria is a formal set of conditions that specify the agreed upon features or state of application in order to mark the completion of the process or product.
+An exit criteria is a formal set of conditions that specify the agreed-upon features or state of the application in order to mark the completion of the process or product.

 Ques.83.
 What is requirement traceability matrix(RTM)?

 Ans.
 In software testing, a traceability matrix is a table that relates the high-level requirements with either detailed requirements, test plans or test cases.
 RTM helps in ensuring 100% test coverage.

 Ans.
 Pilot testing is testing carried out as a trial by a limited number of users to evaluate the system and provide their feedback before the complete deployment is carried out.